t83714/fractal-component/docs/api/utils.md

 ### `utils.is`

 `utils.is` provides a list of useful data type checking functions:

+- `appContainer`: test whether a value is an `AppContainer` instance.
+- `managedComponentInstance`: test whether a value is a managed component instance.
+- `namespacedAction`: test whether a value is a namespacedAction.
-- `action`: test whether a value is an valid action object. `fractal-component` requires action type must be a [Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)
+- `action`: test whether a value is an valid action object. `fractal-component` requires action type must be a [symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)
-- `symbol`: test whether a value is a [Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol).
+- `symbol`: test whether a value is a [symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol).

-You should use this function to test whether a value is a `Symbol` rather than using `typeof` operator for better performance & compatibility.
+You should use this function to test whether a value is a `symbol` rather than using `typeof` operator for better performance & compatibility.
 Since [babel 7](https://babeljs.io/docs/en/v7-migration#babel-preset-env), `loose` mode of `@babel/preset-env` will now automatically exclude the typeof-symbol transform.

 - `pattern`: test whether a value is an action [pattern](https://github.com/redux-saga/redux-saga/tree/v1.0.0-beta.2/docs/api#takepattern)
 - `channel`: test whether a value is a [channel](https://redux-saga.js.org/docs/api/#channel)